evilmartians/lefthook/README.md

 go run any.go
 ```

-### I clone the existed repo whick uses hookah.
+### I clone the existed repo which use hookah.
 How can I setup hooks?

 We suppose repo already have the hookah structure.
 So all of you need it run install: